 Douglass unobtrusively returned to Rochester and went into hiding for a short while.
 When a Rochester newspaper published a letter from him to John Brown, Douglass decided it would be dangerous to remain in the country.
-It was too late in the year to follow the main Underground Railroad route across Lake Ontario to Canada, so Isaac and Amy Post secretly conveyed him to a carriage that took him to the
+Isaac and Amy Post secretly conveyed him on the first part of his journey to Canada.

-Canadian border at the bridge over the Niagara River near Buffalo.
 Douglass was met there and taken to safety by William Hallowell, the Post's son-in-law, who happened to be in Canada on business.
-Douglass remained outside the U.S. until after the start of the Civil War.29
+Douglass remained outside the U.S. until after the start of the Civil War.